HoneySens/honeysens/sensor/platforms/bbb/Readme.md

 To deploy a BeagleBone-based sensor, follow these steps:
 * Unpack the archive, `cd` into the new directory and write the `firmware.img` file to a micro SD card, e.g. with `dd`: `dd if=firmware.img of=/dev/mmcblk0`.
 * The resulting micro SD card will have two partitions.
 Mount the first, smaller partition (it should have a size of roughly 100 MB) and copy a proper sensor configuration archive obtained from the server into its top-level directory.
 Then unmount that partition.
 * Insert the micro SD card into the BeagleBone Black, then attach Ethernet and power cables to boot up the system.
 The LEDs on the board will indicate that the installation is in progress.
-After ten to twenty minutes, which mostly depends on the quality of your micro SD card, the system will restart into the new firmware and try to contact the server.
+After ten to twenty minutes, which mostly depends on the quality of your micro SD card, the system will boot the new firmware and try to contact the server.